Genung’s Fish Camp(904) 907-5742

 Said one of those former neighborhood kids, "Everybody came there for bait and to clean their fish, so you always knew where the fish were...It was a real advantage" After Jack retired the camp went through a series of different operators until a few locals got together to revive the facilities, the spirit of the fish camp, and the name.
 Now it's owned and operated by another local family, the Morleys.

-Sticking to their roots, Genung's Fish Camp is primarily a bait and tackle shop offering inshore saltwater tackle, live shrimp and mud minnows, as well as frozen and artificial bait.
-Depending on the season they try to keep live sand fleas, fiddler crabs, mullet, blue crabs, and pinfish in stock.
+Sticking to its roots, Genung's Fish Camp is primarily a bait and tackle shop offering inshore saltwater tackle, live shrimp, and mud minnows, as well as frozen and artificial bait.
+Depending on the season, they try to keep live sand fleas, fiddler crabs, mullet, blue crabs, and pinfish in stock.

 They have a small marina with boat slip rentals, a mechanic, guided fishing excursions, and rentals of kayaks, canoes, and stand-up paddle boards.